• Skip to main content

 Flaxseed Pasta

-Flaxseed, like Quinoa, is a nutrition powerhouse.
+Flaxseed is a nutrition powerhouse.
 In pasta, flax is generally mixed with whole grain flour in order to create pasta that stands up to cooking.
 This seed is one of the richest plant sources of omega3 fatty acids and they are incredibly high in fiber, magnesium, thiamine and phosphorus.
+This can be a gluten-free pasta depending on the flour it is mixed with so read the label carefully.

 Brown Rice Pasta